 All Choice Schools & Programs will strive to ensure that economically disadvantaged students make up at least 50% of total enrollment.
 For more information, please contact the Office of Access & Enrollment Services.

 At all Choice Schools and Programs, a certain percentage of seats are set aside for in-district and out-of-district families.
 No more than 50% of seats will be set aside for out-of-district families, with the majority of campuses having no more than 30% of seats set aside.

 Choice School and Program routes utilize SAISD schools as stops and creates routes via a hub system.
-After students get picked up at a stop, they are transported to a central location where they transfer to a different bus that takes them to their destination school.
+After students are picked up at a stop, they are transported to a central location where they transfer to a different bus that takes them to their destination school.
 In-district and out-of-district students may ride the bus to and from any of the stops provided.

-Extended day is provided at most Choice Schools and Programs for grades kindergarten and above.
+Extended day is provided at most Choice Schools and Programs for grades pre-kindergarten and above.
 Parents need to check with each school to determine the type of program provided, grade levels served, and cost involved.